NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 Upholding Free Speech and Expanding Global Access

-NEXUS-IBA has steadfastly advocated free speech and diverse programming, especially via the IPAR (International Public Access Radio) initiative.
+NEXUS-IBA has steadfastly advocated free speech and diverse programming, primarily via the IPAR (International Public Access Radio) initiative.
 NEXUS-IBA’s non-interference policy in global content distribution resulted in various programs offering a global array of perspectives.
 Our expansion into Shortwave, AM/Medium Wave, satellite services, and internet streaming was crucial in democratizing information access worldwide, particularly in remote areas of Africa and Asia.

 UNESCO